Getting started with dynamic pricing can feel overwhelming. There are loads of options and functionalities, which can lead to choice overload.

 In general, there are two steps involved:

-4.1) Choose the products:
+1: Choose the products:

 Choosing the products can be anything from a category, stock, or whatever data you have.
 For instance: “for OLED televisions with a stock >10, apply pricing rule X”.

-4.2) Formulate the pricing rule
+2: Formulate the pricing rule

 Now that we have the products, we can make an applicable pricing rule, which would fill in “Pricing rule X” in 4.1, for example: “follow average of competitor X & Y” or “price based on price elasticity”.

-Step 5: Implement, test & monitor
+Step 5: Implement, test, and monitor dynamic pricing

 On completing steps 1 to 4 for all products under your management, you are ready to implement them into your pricing system.
 For validation purposes, be sure to ask colleagues to check the implemented pricing rules and make sure they match the pricing strategy and methods.

 To conclude, a clear commercial strategy and objective is essential input for a good Dynamic Pricing implementation.
 It helps setting goals and keeping track of reaching those goals.